open-resources/dash_curriculum/_sources/part1/chapter1.md

 A dashboard is a type of graphical user interface which often provides at-a-glance views of key performance indicators (KPIs) relevant to a particular objective or business process. (https://en.wikipedia.org/wiki/Dashboard_(business))

+In essence, a dashboard is a board that displays information, usually as some key numbers and a few panels of plots.

 ## How to use dashboards?

 ## Principles of effective dashboard design